Mkhsx64/react-portfolio/README.md

 #Portfolio Website Created with:
-<br>React, JS, HTML, CSS, SASS, EmailJS
+<br>React, JS, HTML, CSS, SASS, EmailJS and used npm frequently